Datasets: The Core Unit of Data

 ENABLE_BACKEND_ACCESS_CONTROLsetting istrue. - Without isolation: If this setting is

-false, dataset parameters are ignored during searches, and queries will run across all data in the system, regardless of permissions. - Database support: True isolation is currently supported when using Kùzu for the graph store, LanceDB for the vector store, and SQLite or Postgres for the relational database.
-Other database backends (like Neo4j or Qdrant) do not support dataset isolation.
+false, dataset parameters are ignored during searches, and queries will run across all data in the system, regardless of permissions. - Database support: True isolation is currently supported when using the following database backends (others do not support dataset isolation.):

 Using Datasets in Operations